cbrunschen/MameVfxFrontPanel/build_view/README.md

 ### [`js_html.py`](js_html.py)

-The visitor that generates the JavaScript code for use in the enclosing the MameVfxFrontPanel web front-end.
+The visitor that generates the JavaScript code for use in the enclosing the MameVfxRemoteView web front-end.

 A single file is generated that conditionally shows the correct panel, depending on which keyboard is in use.